mokeWe/openmeters/README.md

   - [x] persisted to disk
   - [ ] themes/color schemes

-## usage

-Upon launch you'll see a configuration page where you can select which applications to monitor, along with a list of available modules to display.
-By default, all applications are selected, and the LUFS meter is enabled.

-Switch to the "visuals" tab to view the selected modules.
-Show/hide the top bar by pressing `ctrl+shift+h`.
-Rearrange modules by dragging and dropping them.
-Right click on a module to access its settings.

 ## build and run

 1. Ensure you have a working Rust toolchain.
 The recommended way is via [rustup](https://rustup.rs/).